laravel/docs/pulse.md

 By default, Pulse will capture every relevant event that occurs in your application.
 For high-traffic applications, this can result in needing to aggregate millions of database rows in the dashboard, especially for longer time periods.

-You may instead choose to enabling "sampling" on certain Pulse data recorders.
+You may instead choose to enable "sampling" on certain Pulse data recorders.
 For example, setting the sample rate to `0.1` on the [`User Requests`](#user-requests-recorder) recorder will mean that you only record approximately 10% of the requests to your application.
 In the dashboard, the values will be scaled up and prefixed with a `~` to indicate that they are an approximation.

 In general, the more entries you have for a particular metric, the lower you can safely set the sample rate without sacrificing too much accuracy.